 In the years since, many popular artists have sought to cover this Christmas original while adding their own twists.
 Entertainers that follow have performed the song as a duet, with and without background singers, and with high or low enthusiasm and energy.
 Alternative genres have included rock and country.
 Artists have improvised the lyrics, they've sped the tempo way up or slowed it down, and some have struggled with how to begin or end this song.
 Find your favorite version below as we look at who sang it best.

 "Who Sang It Best?": Here's How It Works

 With many artists singing the same Christmas tunes, the sleigh has become overloaded.
-Let's rank them and cross some versions off the list.
+Let's rank them and cross some off the list.

-In the "Who Sang It Best?" series, we start with the original rendition of popular songs that have been covered multiple times.
+In the "Who Sang It Best?" series, we start with the original version of popular songs that have been covered multiple times.
 Then we present a set of contenders, artists who have released cover versions in any genre.
 Some cover versions honor the original artist's style while others are reinterpretations.

 Since the original song version is typically considered "the standard," we don't include it in our overall rankings.
 Instead, we display it first for comparison, with up to 14 contenders presented next in ranked order.
 Vote on your preferences: